google/domaintest/README.md

 # Domain Test

-**Note**: In the links throughout this documentation, we use the internationalized domain name `domaintest.みんな`.
-In links, GitHub improperly encodes this as `domaintest.%E3%81%BF%E3%82%93%E3%81%AA`.
-Domain names should not be URL-encoded.
-(This is exactly the type of issue that the Domain Test tool is intended to catch.)

-This bug breaks the hyperlinks in this documentation for users of Firefox, Internet Explorer, and Safari; we've reported the issue to GitHub.
-In the meantime, affected users can test the examples by copying and pasting the on-screen text.

 ## Overview
 Domain Test is a tool designed to help developers test their applications for compatibility with new top-level domains (TLDs).
 Developed by Google and launched in a partnership between Google Registry and Ausregistry, CentralNic, Donuts, RightSide, and Uniregistry, Domain Test is an open source project available under the Apache 2 license and can be used across 145 new TLDs.
 It is freely available for use and modification.